slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Listen as you’re wrong.
 Ask the person trying to convince you of something to explain how it would work.
 If they can explain why they are correct, you’ll learn something.
 If they can’t you’ll soften their views.
 The more we disagree, the more chance there is that at least one of us is right.

-> *"Never argue with a fool, onlookers may not be able to tell the difference."
+> *"Never argue with a fool, onlookers may not be able to tell the difference." (...)
+"Never argue with stupid people, because they will drag you down to their level and then beat you with experience."
 -- Mark Twain*

-> *"With truly logical people, most arguments are very short and based mainly on differing assumptions."
--- Naval Ravikant*

 > *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
 -- Winston Churchill*

 > *"Be curious, not judgmental."
 -- Walt Witman*

+> *"With truly logical people, most arguments are very short and based mainly on differing assumptions."
+-- Naval Ravikant*

 ### How to tell stories?